jaegertracing/jaeger-ui/src/utils/DraggableManager/docs/README.md

 Last but not least...

 The util listens for window resize events and makes adjustments accordingly, preventing things from going crazy (due to miscalibration) if the user resizes the window.
-This primilary relates to the `getBounds()` constructor option (see below).
+This primary relates to the `getBounds()` constructor option (see below).